What is Pressure-Treated Wood?

 Classic pressure treated lumber makes use of CCA – chromated copper arsenate.
 That’s chemistry-speak for chromium, copper, and arsenic.
 Sounds like something you really want to spend time swinging on, huh?

-In late 2003, the EPA made some changes to keep your kids’ playset and your front porch swing a little less toxic.
-However, the entire reason we use pressure treated lumber is to make what we build last longer and that desire remains unchanged.
-However, CCA still remains in play for non-residential
+However, in late 2003, the EPA made some changes to keep your kids’ playset and your front porch swing a little less toxic.
+However, the entire reason we use pressure-treated lumber is to make sure what we build lasts longer.
+That desire remains unchanged.
+However, CCA still remains in play for non-residential use.

 Enter stage left ACQ (alkaline copper quat) as the most popular alternative.
 CC (ammoniacal copper citrate), ACC (acid copper chromate), and CA-B (copper azole) are other names that can pop up.
-It doesn’t take long to see the trend – arsenic is out and copper is key pressure treating lumber.
+It doesn’t take long to see the trend.
+Arsenic is out, and copper is the key to pressure-treating lumber.
 Copper helps prevent breakdown by an assortment of insects and fungi.
-The downside is that copper readily releases into the soil and environment around it.
+The downside—copper readily releases into the soil and environment around it.

-The process of making pressure-treated wood remains the same – lumber enters into a chamber or tank, filled with the chosen chemical agent, and then the tank is pressurized, promoting absorption into the wood.
-That pressurized stage is where the process “pressure treatment” gets its name.
+The process of making pressure-treated wood remains the same.
+Lumber enters into a chamber or tank which gets filled with the chosen chemical agent.
+The tank then gets pressurized.
+This promotes absorption into the wood.
+That pressurized stage is where the process “pressure-treated” gets its name.
 Adding pressure to the mix forces the chemical treatment deeper into the wood than it could go with simple soaking.

-Wood can air dry in most cases, though some moves to the kiln to bake it in.
+Wood can air dry in most cases.
+A better process involves a kiln to bake it in.
 When the wood requires the extra step of kiln drying, the price goes up accordingly.
 We prefer kiln-dried pressure treated wood in most cases.

-How Much Chemical is Actually in the Wood?
+How Much Chemical is Actually in Pressure-Treated Wood?

 Considering the chemicals used in pressure treated wood don’t do us any favors if we ingest it (hence why you don’t burn PT or breathe in the sawdust when cutting it), you might find it interesting to know that there are between 0.40 and 0.60 pounds of chemical per cubic foot of wood, depending on the application.